stillya/goidc/README.md

 ### NOTE: This package is still in development and not ready for production use.

-* Support for different OpenID Connect providers(currently tested with Keycloak and Google, but should work with any other providers)
+* Support for different OpenID Connect providers(currently tested with Keycloak and Google, but should work with any other providers).
-* Support for different authentication flows (currently tested with Authorization Code Flow, but others in progress)
+* Support for different authentication flows (currently tested with Authorization Code Flow, but others in progress).
 * JWKS and PEM key support.
 * Custom storage for users.
 Default is PostgreSQL, but you can implement your own storage.